ga-bri-ela/Todo-List/README.md

 >           </div>
 >       </template>

--	Keeping the future Readme in mind: I have started this read me and notes about it while learning and building this project, not leaving as an afterthought as I have done before.
-I kept notes on what I thought were important take-aways and saved the links to be able to properly acknowledge those who have helped me finish this project.

 ## Resources and Links
 -	Video Tutorial [How to Code A Better To-Do List – Tutorial Part 1 HTML/CSS (by Kevin Powell)]( https://www.youtube.com/watch?v=IhmSidOJSeE&t=0s)